dolphindb/api-java/README.md

 ### 3.Run script

-Use the following statement to run DolphinDB script in Java:
+Use the method `run("script")` to run DolphinDB script in Java:
 ```
 conn.run("script");
 ```
+Please refer to the following section for an example.
 The maximum length of the script is 65,535 bytes.

 ### 4. Execute functions